TLHSIEH0610/Anim-App/CROSS_PLATFORM_SETUP.md

 1. Open ComfyUI web interface
 2. Build image-to-animation workflow
 3. Test with sample image
-4. Save as API format JSON
+4. Save as API-format JSON so it can be uploaded through the admin portal

 ### **2. Update Workflow Integration**
 The `ComfyUIClient` automatically: